Ron Selesky

-Ronald R. Selesky, Jr. (born September 4, 1965) is a former American football center and arena football coach.
+Ronald R. Selesky Jr. (born September 4, 1965) is an American former professional football center and arena football coach.
 He played college football at North Central College and was signed as an undrafted free agent by the Minnesota Vikings of the National Football League (NFL).
-He has a daughter named Erin Selesky (19).
 He also served as the Director of Football Operations for the Birmingham Iron of the Alliance of American Football (AAF), and held the same position with the Tampa Bay Vipers of the XFL in 2020 prior to the league folding.

 Playing career

-Selesky attended George D. Chamberlain High School and then North Central College, where he played on the offensive line.
+Selesky attended George D. Chamberlain High School, graduating in 1983 and then North Central College, where he played on the offensive line.
 He then signed with the Minnesota Vikings of the National Football League (NFL) as an undrafted free agent in 1987.
 As a rookie, he appeared in two games.
 He went to training camp with the San Diego Chargers in 1988, the Miami Dolphins in 1990, and the Detroit Lions in 1992.